What are the differences between single-leg and multi-leg option orders?

 What types of multi-leg strategies does Public offer?

-Public offers many multi-leg strategies, including Long Straddles & Strangles, Collars, Debit Spreads, Long Butterflies, and Long Condors.
+Public offers all multi-leg strategies, including Straddles & Strangles, Collars, Spreads, Butterflies, and Condors.

 Public will add the remaining multi-leg strategies – Credit Spreads, Short Butterflies, and Short Condors – later this year when we launch Margin Investing.